South Stream: History

 The South Stream pipeline project was announced on 23 June 2007, when the CEO Paolo Scaroni of the Italian energy company Eni and the Vice-Chairman Alexander Medvedev of the Russian Gazprom signed a memorandum of understanding in Rome for the construction of the pipeline.
 On 22 November 2007, Gazprom and Eni signed in Moscow an agreement on establishing a joint project company for the commissioning of the marketing and technical feasibility studies of the project.

 The preliminary agreement between Russia and Bulgaria on Bulgaria's participation in the project was signed on 18 January 2008.
 It was agreed to set up an equally owned company to build and operate the Bulgarian section of the pipeline.
 The agreement was ratified by Bulgarian Parliament on 25 July 2008.
 The first agreement between Russia and Serbia was signed even before the announcement of the South Stream project.
-On 20 December 2006, Gazprom and Serbian state-owned gas company Srbijagas agreed to conduct a study on building a gas pipeline running from Bulgaria to Serbia.
+On 20 December 2006, Gazprom and the Serbian state-owned gas company Srbijagas agreed to conduct a study on building a gas pipeline running from Bulgaria to Serbia.
 On 25 January 2008, Russia and Serbia signed an agreement to route a northern line of South Stream through Serbia and to create a joint company to build the Serbian section of the pipeline and a gas storage facility near Banatski Dvor.
 On the same day, Russia and Hungary agreed to set up an equally owned joint company to build and operate the Hungarian section.
 On 29 April 2008, Russia and Greece signed an intergovernmental agreement on cooperation in construction and operation of the Greek section.

 On 15 May 2009, in Sochi, in presence of the Prime Minister of Russia Vladimir Putin and the Prime Minister of Italy Silvio Berlusconi, the gas companies of Russia, Italy, Bulgaria, Serbia and Greece signed an agreement on construction of South Stream.
-On 6 August 2009, the Prime Minister of Russia Vladimir Putin and the Prime Minister of Turkey Recep Tayyip Erdoğan in attendance of the Prime Minister of Italy Silvio Berlusconi signed a protocol routing the pipeline through the Turkish territorial waters.
-On 14 November 2009, followed the talks between Slovenian Prime Minister Borut Pahor and Russian Prime Minister Vladimir Putin, the agreement to run a part of the pipeline through Slovenia to Northern Italy was signed by Russian Energy Minister Sergei Shmatko and Slovenian Economy Minister Matej Lahovnik in Moscow.
-As per earlier 2008 agreement between two countries, on 17 November 2009, Russian Gazprom and Serbian Srbijagas created South Stream Serbia AG in Bern, Switzerland.
-The joint company was responsible for design, financing, construction and operation of the Serbia section.
+On 6 August 2009, Russian Prime Minister Putin and the Prime Minister of Turkey Recep Tayyip Erdoğan, in presence the Italian premiere Berlusconi, signed a protocol routing the pipeline through the Turkish territorial waters.
+On 14 November 2009, followed the talks between Slovenian Prime Minister Borut Pahor and Russia's Putin, the agreement to run a part of the pipeline through Slovenia to Northern Italy was signed by Russian Energy Minister Sergei Shmatko and Slovenian Economy Minister Matej Lahovnik in Moscow.
+As per the earlier 2008 agreement between the two countries, on 17 November 2009, Russian Gazprom and Serbian Srbijagas created South Stream Serbia AG in Bern, Switzerland.
+The joint company was responsible for designing, financing, construction and operation of the Serbia section.